marilius12/taxes/pages/tax-residency-in-canada.md

-# Tax Residency in Canada
+# Tax residency in Canada

 During a tax year, an individual is subject to Canadian income tax as: